 - Achieve or maintain your healthy weight by staying active at least 5 days per week

 The guidelines for prostate cancer screening have recently changed.
 Consult your doctor to find out if you have an increased risk of developing prostate cancer, and if you may need to be screened.
-Call the El Camino Hospital referral line at 800-216-5556 to be referred to a physician in your area.

 Source: Sarah Schutzberger, RD, CSO, El Camino Hospital Cancer Center